 You find an edited transcript of the conversation, other contributions to the series, and links to resources on the Maytree website at maytree.com/what-we-focus-on/advancing-justice/.

-For our fifth episode of “Advancing justice,” we’re discussing the issue of the lack of diversity in the criminal justice system.
-Joining Maytree president...
+For our seventh episode of “Advancing justice,” we’re discussing the issue of anti-Black racism in the criminal justice system in Canada and the role...

 Joining Maytree president Elizabeth McIsaac to discuss community alternatives to policing is Akwatu Khenti.
 He's an Assistant Professor with the Dalla Lana School of...